RequestNetwork/requestNetwork/packages/ethereum-storage/README.md

 yarn run deploy
 ```

+There are 3 smart contracts:

+- `RequestHashStorage` allows to declare a hash `NewHash(hash, submitter, feesParameters)`.
+Only a whitelisted contract can declare hashes.
+- `RequestOpenHashSubmitter` entry point to add hashes in `RequestHashStorage`.
+It gives the rules to get the right to submit hashes and collect the fees.
+This contract must be whitelisted in `RequestHashStorage`.
+The only condition for adding hash is to pay the fees.
+- `StorageFeeCollector` parent contract (not deployed) of `RequestOpenHashSubmitter`, computes the fees and send them to the burner.

 ## IPFS

 In order to use the package in a test environment, IPFS can be installed locally and started with the following commands: